agoda-com/standards-c-sharp/docs/unit-testing/only-test-the-public-interface.md

 ### Do

 `RepeatWord` is not part of the `IDogTranslator` interface.
 It exists only as an implementation detail.
 We should make it private it and remove its test.
 It will still be tested, but by calling through the public interface.
-We are now free to change the implementation of this detail without breaking any tests.
+We are now free to change the implementation without breaking the test.

 ```c#
 public class DogTranslator : IDogTranslator